microsoft/google-play-vsts-extension/docs/vsts-README.md

     ![APK Path](images/apk-path.png)

 6. **Bundle paths, APK paths** *(Multiline, Optional)* - Paths or glob patterns to the APK/AAB files you want to publish to the specified track.
+To specify multiple paths/patterns, use line breaks.
 It's required that at least one APK/AAB is picked up from these inputs, otherwise the task will fail.
 Only visible if `action` is *Upload multiple apk/aab files*.

     ![APK/AAB Paths](images/apk-aab-paths.png)